prernaadvani/whatsprernacooking/_posts/2020-12-25-veggie-biryani.md

 * While the rice is soaking, you can begin partially cooking the vegetables (they will cook further later on).
 Since we're half-cooking each vegetable individually, it can take some time.

 ![_config.yml]({{ site.baseurl }}/images/veggie biryani/biryani 5.png)
-This is the "before" picture.
-Scroll down for the "after".
+Before.

 * Heat 1 tablespoon of oil in a medium pan.
-When heated, add the red onions and cook until caremelized, which takes ~8 minutes.
+When heated, add the red onions and cook until caramelized, which takes ~8 minutes.
 Remove from heat and transfer to a bowl or plate.

 * Bring the pan back to heat and add another tablespoon of oil.
-Add the potatoes and cook for ~4-5 minutes, and then transfer to a bowl or plate.
+Add the potatoes and cook for 4-5 minutes, and then transfer to a bowl or plate.

 * Bring the pan back to heat, add another tablespoon of oil, and add the green beans and carrots.
 Cook for ~4 minutes, and then transfer to a bowl or plate.

 * If you're using cashews, bring the pan back to heat and add the cashews (no additional oil necessary).
 Cook for 1-2 minutes until golden brown, and then transfer to a bowl or plate.
 This concludes the first round of vegetable cooking.

 ![_config.yml]({{ site.baseurl }}/images/veggie biryani/biryani 6.png)
-This is the "after" picture.
+After

 * In a small pan, heat the milk.
-When warm, add crushed saffron and let it sit for 10 minutes.
+When warm, remove from heat, add crushed saffron, and let it sit for 10 minutes.
 Set aside.

 * At this point, your rice should be done soaking and drained.
 Heat a small pot a little more than halfway with water and add 2 teaspoons cloves and 1 teaspoon salt.
 Let the water come to a boil, and then add the soaked rice.
 Let the rice cook uncovered on medium heat until it's about 75% cooked, which takes about 7-8 minutes.
 Once your rice is at this point, remove from heat and drain.
 You don't need to rinse out the rice.